potatoeggy/eifueo/docs/chw3mz.md

 ### Historians

-*Mao: a Biography* - Ross Terill (revisionist and somewhat sympathetic to Mao), 1995:
+???+ quote "*Mao: a Biography* - Ross Terill (revisionist and somewhat sympathetic to Mao), 1995:"

-???+ quote
     Mao knew little of the world outside China, and nothing of the capitalist world… Yet Mao took a lively interest in the world beyond the Soviet Bloc during the early 1960s… It was as if the split with Russia in 1960 took a burden off the back of Chinese diplomacy.
 Instead of being junior partner in someone else’s show, Mao made China its own one-man show on the broadening stage of the Third World.

-*Mao: Profiles in Power* - Shaun Breslin, 1998:
+???+ quote "*Mao: Profiles in Power* - Shaun Breslin, 1998:"

-???+ quote
     Mao’s main objective in all of his foreign policy initiative from 1949 to 1976 was to safeguard China’s borders and restore China to its rightful position on the world stage.
 Mao had a traditional Sinocentrism: the notion that China is the central place in the world, and that only those who recognise and accept Chinese superiority can be considered to be civilised.

-*Mao Zedong* - Maurice Meisner (sympathetic to socialist ideology and goals), 2007:
+???+ quote "*Mao Zedong* - Maurice Meisner (sympathetic to socialist ideology and goals), 2007:"

-???+ quote
     Mao’s foreign policy clothed itself in revolutionary rhetoric, but was conservatively cautious in substance, based on narrow calculation of China’s national self-interest… In Mao’s view the Soviet Union posed a greater danger to China than did the United States.

 ## Resources